analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ![](Resources/KWS_Demo_flowchart.png)

 Collected samples from mic/file are 18/16 bit signed and are converted to 8-bit signed to feed into CNN.
 If Microphone mode, a high pass filter is used to filter out the DC level in captured samples.
-Scaled samples are stored in **pPreambleCircBuffer** circular buffer in chunks of 128 samples (bytes).
+Scaled samples are stored in **micBuff** circular buffer in chunks of 128 samples (bytes).

 The following parameters in the firmware can be tuned: